How to Build a Referral Plan for Better Fit Customers

 - Who is referring?

-- Where is a referral along the sales process?
+- Where does the referred party fall in the sales process?

-- At what point did a referral become a customer?
+- At what point did the referral become a customer?

-- At what point did a referral not become a customer?
+- At what point did the referral not become a customer?

 - Which promotional method worked best?